Patricktooth/penny-app/README.md

 **Note**: The app automatically installs Playwright browser binaries on first launch.
 This may take 1-2 minutes during the initial deployment.
 The app will show a message when installation is in progress.

+**System Dependencies**: The `packages.txt` file includes all required system libraries for Playwright Chromium (libnspr4, libnss3, etc.).
+Streamlit Cloud will automatically install these during deployment.

 **Important**: If you encounter issues with Playwright on Streamlit Cloud:
-- The first deployment may take longer due to browser installation
+- The first deployment may take longer due to browser and system dependency installation
 - If installation fails, try redeploying the app
 - Make sure your repository is public (required for Streamlit Community Cloud)
+- Ensure `packages.txt` is present in your repository root

 ## Project Structure